eliasvasylenko/calipto-docs/_sources/base.rst.txt

 The problem with this approach is that ad-hoc conversion seems prone to failure and aliasing problems.

-Is it okay for a datum to look like a symbol to one module and look like a structure to another?
+Is it okay for a datum to look like a symbol to one module and look like a structure to another with transparent conversion between representations?
+Or would it be better to convert manually?

 .. todo::